akulaarora/Stock-Trading/README.md

-# Discord-Pennystocks
+# Stock-Trading
-A mini-project to mine and manipulate some data on the pennystocks discord server.
+A collection of different projects that I have worked on involving stock trading.
+My personal favorite is the short strangle tool (see folder).